Submarine Cable Installation Services

-The core group of Caldwell Marine has the combined experience of over 120 years in the Marine Construction services industry, including submarine cable installation.
+The core group of Caldwell Marine has the combined experience of over 120 years in the Marine Construction services industry, including submarine cable installation and repair.
 Our management experience and full spectrum of capabilities enable us to effectively complete our submarine cable installation projects using the most qualified personnel equipped with the latest array of specialized marine equipment.

 Our on-staff resources, full time maintenance and fabrication team, and extensive inventory of state-of-the-art installation equipment allow us to start operations immediately and to complete submarine cable installation projects on time and on budget.

 The Caldwell Marine philosophy of modular equipment design allows us to mobilize and perform anywhere a project is planned.
 Based in New Jersey, our performance in the fields of fiber cable and submarine power cable installation is recognized both nationally and internationally.

 - High and Medium Voltage Submarine Power Cable Installation

 - Route Clearance and PLGR